-Performance Pipe DriscoPlex[®] OD controlled polyethylene pipe and fittings are made from high-density polyethylene materials in accordance with applicable standards, for example ASTM, AWWA or API.
-OD controlled DriscoPlex[®] piping products typically are rated for pressure service, but may also be used for non-pressure and gravity flow applications.
-Product lines for particular applications are identified by a DriscoPlex[®] pipe number series.
+Performance Pipe DriscoPlex® OD-controlled polyethylene pipe and fittings are made from high-density polyethylene materials in accordance with applicable standards, for example ASTM, AWWA or API.
+OD-controlled DriscoPlex® piping products are typically rated for pressure service but may also be used for non-pressure and gravity flow applications.
+Product lines for particular applications are identified by a DriscoPlex® pipe number series.

-Table 1 DriscoPlex® Piping Products for Municipal andIndustrial Applications
+Table 1 DriscoPlex® Piping Products for Municipal and Industrial Applications